-Approved Profit-Sharing Schemes (APSSs)
+Approved Profit-Sharing Schemes (APSS)

-If your employer operates an APSS, they may allocate Income Tax (IT) free shares to you, provided you meet certain conditions.
+If your employer operates an APSS, they may allocate Income Tax free shares to you, provided you meet certain conditions.

 Your employer can allocate shares to you up to a maximum annual limit of €12,700.
 The shares allocated to you must be held in a trust set up by your employer.
 The shares must be held in the trust for a specified period of retention (generally two years).
-If you leave the shares in the trust for three years, you will be exempt from IT.
+If you leave the shares in the trust for three years, you will be exempt from Income Tax.

 Your employer may allow you to use your annual bonus to buy shares under an approved scheme.